 What is Bankruptcy?

-How much does it cost?
+How much does bankruptcy cost?

-How long does it take?
+How long does bankruptcy take?

 How long does bankruptcy hurt my credit?